 Housing costs in Rialto are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Rialto is a blue-collar town, with 35.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Rialto is generally considered to be a blue-collar town.
+38.51% of the Rialto workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Rialto is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Rialto who work in office and administrative support (16.82%), sales jobs (10.37%), and food service (5.74%).
+There are especially a lot of people living in Rialto who work in office and administrative support (13.41%), sales jobs (10.37%), and food service (5.80%).

-The percentage of people in Rialto with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.04% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Rialto is quite a bit lower than the national average among all cities of 21.84%: just 11.05% of people here over 25 have a bachelor's degree or an advanced degree.

 Rialto is an extremely ethnically-diverse city.
 The people who call Rialto home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Rialto, accounting for 71.63% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Rialto residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rialto include Irish, Italian, English, and French.
+People of Hispanic or Latino origin are the most prevalent group in Rialto, accounting for 74.28% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Rialto residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Rialto include German, Irish, English, Italian, and French.

 The most common language spoken in Rialto is Spanish.
-Other important languages spoken here include English and Pacific Island languages.
+Other important languages spoken here include English and Tagalog.